AlibabaCloudDocs/vod/intl.en-US/Developer Guide/Video security/Overview.md

 To use this feature, enable encrypted download in the ApsaraVideo VOD console.
 For more information, see [Configure offline download](/intl.en-US/User Guide/Domain management/Configure offline download.md).
-Only [ApsaraVideo Player for Android](https://help.aliyun.com/document_detail/61910.html#h2-2-4-4) and [ApsaraVideo Player for iOS](https://help.aliyun.com/document_detail/61668.html#h2-2-4-4) support the secure download feature.
+Only [ApsaraVideo Player for Android](/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md)and [ApsaraVideo Player for iOS](/intl.en-US/New Player SDK/ApsaraVideo Player SDK for iOS/Implementation.md) support the secure download feature.